 Devotional Stories: Taking Inspiration From the Story of Abraham Sacrificing Isaac

 The Bible tells the story of Abraham.
 When Abraham was one hundred years old, God gave him a son, Isaac.
 However, when Isaac had grown up, God commanded Abraham to offer him as a sacrifice.
 Yet when Abraham placed his only son on God’s altar and raised his knife ready to slay the boy, God stopped him.
-In fact, not only did God stop Abraham from sacrificing Isaac, He also lavished Abraham with great blessings and made his descendants into a great nation.
+In fact, not only did God stop Abraham from sacrificing Isaac, but He also lavished Abraham with great blessings and made his descendants into a great nation.

 Every time I used to read this story, I always had heartfelt admiration for Abraham, because I feel that he had great faith in God.
 He was able to submit to God’s plan and offer up his only son, whom he dearly loved, as a sacrifice.
 He thereby proved himself worthy of the title “father of faith.”
 However, what I didn’t understand was this: Why did God give Abraham a son when he was a hundred years old, and then command him to sacrifice the boy?
 What, ultimately, was God’s intention?